 - when you first noticed the condition

-- other symptoms, such as a blue color in your child’s face or skin
+- other symptoms, such as a blue color in your face or your child’s face or skin

-- if your child has been ill recently
+- if you or your child has been ill recently

-- if your child could have put a foreign object into his or her mouth
+- if your child could have put a foreign object in their mouth

-- if your child is struggling to breathe
+- if you or your child is struggling to breathe

-- X-rays to check your child’s chest and neck for signs of blockage
+- X-rays to check you or your child’s chest and neck for signs of blockage

 - CT scan of the chest

-- a bronchoscopy to provide a clearer view of the airway
+- bronchoscopy to provide a clearer view of the airway